Painting a Room: How to Calculate Exactly How Much Paint to Buy

 Step 3: Know Your Paint's Coverage

-Every can states its coverage rate.
+Every states its coverage rate.
 A common rate is 10–12 sqm per litre, but always check the label.

 Paint Needed = Paintable Area ÷ Coverage Rate